 Contractors

-Outside companies property owners bring in to perform renovations, repairs, or construction are expected to handle their work reasonably.
-If they create a dangerous condition, like leaving tools out or failing to put a warning sign for a wet floor, and someone is injured, they will be held accountable.
+Outside companies that property owners bring in to perform renovations, repairs, or construction are expected to handle their work reasonably.
+If they create a dangerous condition, such as by failing to put up a warning sign for a wet floor, they can be held accountable.

 Contractors must also take appropriate measures to protect others on the premises from any risks during their work.
-Failures that allow hazards to cause harm could make them partially at fault through liability lawsuits.
+Failures that create hazards that cause harm could make them partially at fault in a liability lawsuit.

 Product Manufacturers

-Manufacturers are responsible for ensuring products are designed, tested, and fabricated with safety in mind to minimize risks of user injury.
+Manufacturers are responsible for ensuring products are designed, tested, and fabricated with the user’s safety in mind.

 Property Managers

-Both parties may share liability exposures for owners who delegate premises upkeep to a property management firm.
-As the caretaker, they fulfill the owner’s responsibility to reasonably ensure conditions are addressed before harm occurs.
+If an owner delegates premises upkeep to a property management firm, both parties could be held accountable for an injury.
+As the caretaker, the property manager fulfills the owner’s responsibility to ensure dangerous conditions are addressed before harm occurs.

-Failure to perform routine maintenance tasks like equipment inspections, address prior incident reports, or recognize new hazards promptly could also open them up to litigation.
+Failure to perform routine maintenance tasks like equipment inspections or remedy new hazards promptly could also open a property manager up to litigation.

 Local Governments

-For publicly accessible facilities to be maintained, the local government is tasked with reasonably funding and scheduling maintenance to avoid unsafe conditions.
-If injured parties show prior inadequate repairs or unaddressed problems the property owner failed to remedy led to accidents, the government agency and the owner may be sued as liable defendants through legal action.
+If injured parties show that inadequate repairs or unaddressed problems that the property owner failed to remedy led to accidents, the government agency and the owner may be sued as liable defendants.

 The Pendleton Law Team Is Here For You 804-250-5050